Magnifying lens: The Magnifying lens has magnifying Power of up to 10X.

 A sheet magnifier consists of many very narrow concentric ring-shaped lenses, such that the combination acts as a single lens but is much thinner.
 This arrangement is known as a Fresnel lens.

 Magnifiers are used to provide fixed magnification to a range of applications such as inspection, quality assurance, or repairing small objects.
 Magnifiers comprise a selection of devices such as comparators, linen testers, or handheld magnifiers designed to show an enlarged image under inspection.
 Magnifiers ease the handling or visualization of small objects or materials.
 A variety of contact reticles are also available to add additional measurement capacity to Magnifiers.

 The magnifying glass is one of the most ancient optical (related to the eye) devices known to science.
 Thousands of years ago Egyptians used chips of crystal or obsidian (a type of shiny stone) to better view small objects.

 Most magnifying glasses are double-convex lenses and are used to make objects appear larger.
 This is accomplished by placing the lens close to the object to be viewed.
-In this way the light rays are bent toward the center of the lens.
+In this way, the light rays are bent toward the centre of the lens.
 When these bent rays reach the eye they make the object appear much larger than it actually is.
 However, if the object is far enough away from the lens, the image will flip, appearing smaller and upside down.
-The distance at which this flip occurs is twice the focal length (the distance from the optical center of a lens to the point where the light rays converge) of the lens.
+The distance at which this flip occurs is twice the focal length (the distance from the optical centre of a lens to the point where the light rays converge) of the lens.

 A great detective science set for age 3 years and above